asyncgui/asyncgui/README.md

 # AsyncGui

-A thin layer that helps to build async/await-based apis using callback-based apis.
+A thin layer that helps to build async/await-based APIs using callback-based APIs.

 ## How to use

 Despite its name, the application of `asyncgui` is **not** limited to gui programs.
-You can wrap any kind of callback-based apis in it.
+You can wrap any kind of callback-based APIs in it.
-The simplest example of it would be [sched](https://docs.python.org/3/library/sched.html), whose the whole feature is a timer.
+The simplest example of it would be [sched](https://docs.python.org/3/library/sched.html), whose the whole feature is timer.
 All you need is just few lines of code:

 ```python